 Work For Us

 Our main farm is at Elmhurst, near Lichfield but we grow our crops on several satellite sites in the area.
-Our cropping area exceeds 100 ha.
+Our cropping area is about 100 ha.

 In the peak of our season we employ over 250 people.
 Our work starts in January with planting and husbandry tasks.
 Crops are harvested between April and November, as most are grown under tunnels there is less risk of rain damage spoiling the crop for picking.